Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

   delta, ..., (n-1)*delta, n*delta).
 For general usage there is no difference but if using custom models the left-to-right layout that matches the spatial structuring can be preferred (e.g. for processing with conv nets).
+- _Use Batched Raycasts_ (3D only) Whether to use batched raycasts.
+Enable to use batched raycasts and the jobs system.

 In the example image above, the Agent has two `RayPerceptionSensorComponent3D`s.
 Both use 3 Rays Per Direction and 90 Max Ray Degrees.
 One of the components had